Vision Brisbane: History

 The development was approved in early December 2006, and on-site construction of the tower commenced in September 2007.
 The development was due for completion in late 2009 to early 2010.
-Due to funding issues, and the 2008 global financial crisis, the completion of the tower has been put on hold.
+Due to funding issues, and the 2008 financial crisis, the completion of the tower has been put on hold.
 It is expected that the car park will not be completed until the owners decide whether or not to proceed with the building in its current form, or to begin building in stages as part of the original design.

 Brisbane city Vision Tower project site sold.
 The site has been bought by Bilbergia who plan to construct a similar building to the original.
 Following the January 2011 flood in Brisbane, the abandoned seven level hole filled with floodwater, prompting the Brisbane City Council to make inspections.
 On May 18 two new 297 m & 160 m skyscrapers were proposed for the site by the Bilbergia Group and were approved in November 2011.

 In November 2014, one of the buildings in 111+222 development–the Brisbane Skytower–which later would be built on the building site, was approved for construction.
 It was completed in 2019.